mfauzaan/intellect-cli/README.md

 cargo run -- help
 ```

-The intellect-cli has main two commands
+The intellect-cli has two main commands: `weather` and `crypto-currency`.
-  1. weather
-  2. crypto-currency

-To view the options needs to pass each command use the help option with the command name:
+To view the options for each command, you can use the help command followed by the name of the command, like this:
 ```
 cargo run -- help weather
 ```